Bariatric Surgery Complications, Risks, and Negative Side Effects

 1. Gastric bypass (Roux-en-Y gastric bypass): This procedure involves creating a small stomach pouch and bypassing a portion of the small intestine.
 The smaller stomach restricts food intake, and bypassing the intestine reduces nutrient absorption.

-2. Sleeve gastrectomy: In this procedure, a large portion of the stomach is removed, leaving a smaller, tube-like structure.
+2. Sleeve gastrectomy (gastric sleeve): In this procedure, a large portion of the stomach is removed, leaving a smaller, tube-like structure.
 The reduced stomach size limits food intake and promotes a feeling of fullness more quickly.

 3. Adjustable gastric banding: A silicone band is placed around the upper part of the stomach, creating a small pouch.
 The band can be adjusted to control the size of the opening between the pouch and the rest of the stomach, limiting the amount of food that can be consumed.